C minor key chords

 Melodic and Harmonic C minor

-Besides the natural minor scale, the melodic and harmonic scales can also be used as a fundament for chords progressions.
+Besides the natural minor scale, the melodic and harmonic scales can also be used as a foundation for chords progressions.
 The harmonic minor differs from the natural minor with a raised seventh; the melodic minor differs from the natural minor with raised sixth and seventh.
 Still, the majority of songs written in minor keys use the natural minor.

 Triad chords in C Melodic minor